MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/connect-aquila-instance-to-ops-console.md

 ## Prerequisites to install Ops Console

-- Complete the [prerequisites]((https://kevinholman.com/2019/03/14/scom-2019-quickstart-deployment-guide/) before you install the Ops Console.
+- Complete the [prerequisites](https://kevinholman.com/2019/03/14/scom-2019-quickstart-deployment-guide/) before you install the Ops Console.
-- Download and install the *RepotingViewer.msi* and *SQLSysClrTypes.msi* before you install the Ops Console.
+- Download and install the *ReportingViewer.msi* and *SQLSysClrTypes.msi* before you install the Ops Console.

 ## Install the Ops Console